 Once you have rebooted, I recommend you to take a Snapshot of the VM.
 So in case something goes wrong, you can revert back to the freshly installed state.

 Shut down your VM.
 In VirtualBox, select your VM, click on Machine Tools and, select Snapshots, click on Take.

 Name your Snapshot something like “Fresh Install not Activated”.
 So you know the state of the VM later on when you need to revert back to it.

-Now you have a fully functional Windows VM on top of your Linux install, you can use it for Windows Exclusive Tools like the Adobe Suite.
+Now you have a fully functional Windows VM on top of your Linux install; you can use it for Windows Exclusive Tools like Adobe Suite.
 It actually works pretty well if you have a beefy enough Computer.
-Please let me know in the comments below how you use your Windows VM, I would love to know.
+Please let me know in the comments below how you use your Windows VM, and I would love to know.